 - Don’t multitask when communicating with different types of people.

-- Don’t check your phone or attend to other matters while you are talking to someone.
+- Don’t check your phone or attend to other matters while talking to someone.

-In your first few weeks at a new job, you will likely encounter a variety of people having different communication styles.
-Being patient, understanding and non-judgmental will help you get along with all types of people.
+You will likely encounter people with different communication styles in your first few weeks at a new job.
+Being patient, understanding, and non-judgmental will help you get along with everyone.

 - Be patient with slow learners who need more time to absorb information than others.
 These people may also need more time to respond to questions, or they may request clarification on instructions given before they can proceed.

-- Also, be patient with emotional individuals who express their feelings openly during discussions, or give immediate feedback on issues that have been raised in meetings or conversations.
+- Also, use your emotional intelligence and be patient with emotional individuals who express their feelings openly during discussions or give immediate feedback on issues raised in meetings or conversations.
 While this behavior isn’t appropriate in every situation, you should not judge them for expressing themselves openly (unless they’re being overly critical).
-Such people feel sufficiently comfortable in the workplace environment to express themselves without fear of being labeled ‘emotional’ or ‘sensitive’.
+Such people feel sufficiently comfortable in the workplace environment to express themselves without fear of being labeled ‘emotional’ or ‘sensitive.’

 Everyone has a personal perspective on the world, as every leader must acknowledge.
-People have many different ways of expressing their feelings, making it difficult for you to understand what they mean unless you take some time and put yourself in their shoes.
+People have many different ways of expressing their feelings, making it difficult to understand what they mean unless you take time and put yourself in their shoes.
 To do this effectively, follow these steps:

 - Be open-minded: Don’t be afraid of being wrong or receiving feedback from others; if anything, try to welcome it!

 - Understand where others are coming from: Try to see things from their point of view by identifying with their situation.
 This can help prevent communication breakdowns when dealing with various personalities.